Option A: Shared Homestay

 - orientation program consisting of an orientation meeting with AIFS staff, student information packet including a comprehensive student handbook, local area information, etc., a welcome reception, and a half-day guided sightseeing tour of London;

-- access to the AIFS Student Center and support of Student Services Staff;
+- access to the AIFS Student Center and support of Student Services staff with 24-hour contact service;

 - classes in the University of London Union (ULU) facilities;